brandonryan/js-context/Readme.md

 ```

 ## Setting Values
 You can use the `.with()` method on a context to set values.
 The `.with` function always returns a new context that inherits all properties from its parent.
 This allows for safety when passing the context deep into nested function calls, as there is no way to modify the context out of scope.
+This is the only way to set values on a context.
 ```javascript
 //setting values on a context
 let ctx = new Context()